apalexiadis7/Antennas-Beamformers/README.md

 beamformer1.m: the case of seven antennas with separation d=λ/4
 beamformer2.m: the case of nine antennas with separation d=λ/2
 beamformer3.m: the case of five antennas with separation d=λ/2
+phasors_opticalphasedarray.m: the optical phased array analysis of the second part